March 13, 2014

 Divides Drawn: The "Paper Architecture" of the USSR

-An ongoing exhibition of Russian drawings at the Tchoban Foundation charts the development of different schools of Soviet architecture.
+An ongoing exhibition at the Tchoban Foundation charts the development of Soviet architecture.

 In the history of 20th-century Russian architecture, there exists a central struggle.
 In one corner, the Constructivists, champions of light, airy, and functional buildings that drew their power from the social and aesthetic revolutions of the 1920s; in the other, the Stalinist architects, whose thuggish hybrids and clumsy pastiche became the predominant vernacular throughout the Soviet republics.
 The latter, as we know, eventually came out on top.

 Things are rather more complicated, of course, as an ongoing exhibition at Berlin’s Tchoban Foundation argues.
 Architecture in Cultural Strife: Russian and Soviet Architecture in Drawings, 1900-1953 brings together a total of 79 unique architectural delineations that chart a historical trajectory running from the twilight years of the Romanov dynasty up to Stalin’s death by the midcentury.